Best Men’s Three Piece Suit

 The rarity of three piece suits makes the ability to wear one a prized asset to any stylish man’s wardrobe.
-Check our list of the best three-piece shits in 2018!
+Check our list of the best three-piece suits in 2018!

 Standing out in a crowd is as simple as adding a waistcoat – and when a simpler look is called for the vest can always be removed, unlike the equally striking but less flexible double-breasted jacket.

 Waistcoats add to the character of a basic 2-piece suit; a matching fabric waistcoat can transform a two piece suit to a level below evening wear but above simple business dress while a contrasting odd vest can make a drab grey outfit (and the man wearing it) more lively and approachable.

 The vested or three piece suit is the matched outgrowth of the waistcoat; it commonly consists of a single-breasted jacket, a waistcoat, and trousers all made from the same material and lining.

 As this definition implies, an odd vest and suit – defined as a waistcoat made from a different fabric than the jacket and trouser – is not a true three piece suit.

 As aforementioned, depending on the fabric chosen an odd vest can raise or lower the outfit’s formality.

 However, for the purposes of this article we shall treat both outfits as three piece suits and use the words waistcoat and vest interchangeably.